 Next is 'Aralkum' by composer and violonist Galya Wisengalieva, released a couple of weeks ago on Berlin Atonal’s More Light compilation.
 It's taken from her album of the same title, a poignant work that sheds light on the shrinking of the Aral sea, one of the worst environmental disasters on the planet.

 A month ago, post-industrial pioneer Drew McDowall released Agalma, a liturgical and devotional body of work featuring an impressive spectrum of collaborators.
-On 'Agalma II', a song McDowall describes as a lament for the lost, Italian synthesist Caterina Barbieri drags us gracefully into a whirlpool of melancholy.
+On 'Agalma II' (a song McDowall describes as a lament for the lost), Italian synthesist Caterina Barbieri drags us gracefully into a whirlpool of melancholy.

 We take a very short break with this interlude from Crepuscule Compilation Tracks, Vol. 1, one of the many great compilations by Les Disques du Crepuscule.
-This independent label was founded in Brussels in 1980 and boasts a cosmopolitan roster of excellent musicians.
+The independent label was founded in Brussels in 1980 and boasts a cosmopolitan roster of excellent musicians.
 Check out their catalog here.

 Cranking it up a notch, Sweedish Anna Von Hausswolff (Jan 2022 mixtape) opens the floodgates and unleashes her extraordinary vocal range on us.
 Black metal atmosphere, sorcery and eeriness on this superb track taken from her 2018 album Dead Magic.